zenomt/rtmp-errata-addenda/rtmp-uris.md

     Interoperability considerations:  This scheme requires use of RTMFP as defined by RFC 7016 in the manner described by RFC 7425.

-    Security considerations:  See Security Considerations (Section 7) in RFC 7425, and Section 9 of RTMP Errata and Addenda.
+    Security considerations:  See the Security Considerations sections of RFC 7425 and RTMP Errata and Addenda.

     Contact:  Michael Thornburgh, <zenomt@zenomt.com>.